Bouquet sou: First bouquet sous

-The Belleville Series
+Belleville series

 While the Montreal banks issued bouquet sou of the correct weight for their denomination, speculators began importing tokens of similar design but of slightly lower weight, thereby profiting from the difference in face value from the cost of having the coin made.
 The exchange broker Dexter Chapin imported a large quantity of bouquet sou that were minted in Belleville, New Jersey.
 At least 13 of these Belleville issued bouquet sou were created by this mint and then imported into Lower Canada.
 The initial issues came from dies cut by John Gibbs of the Belleville mint.